Privacy Policy

 • Our group companies (as defined in the Companies Act 2006);

-• Other third parties with whom we deal with in the course of providing our services to you; and;
+• Other third parties with whom we deal with in the course of providing our services to you;

 • Any other Regulatory Body who can demonstrate that there is a legitimate purpose for the processing of your personal data.